 (Grades 3-5) By examining animal skulls, leaves, fungus, and other natural objects, students will investigate life in a New England forest.
 From tiny insects to towering trees, from sun to soil, students will explore the connections between living and nonliving components of an ecosystem.

-(Grades 3-5) Students will become geologists as they explore the fascinating underground world of rocks and minerals.
-They will learn how scientists use color, heft, hardness, and other properties to identify minerals and discover the surprising uses of minerals around the home.
+(Grades 3-5) Students will become geologists as they explore the fascinating world of minerals.
+They will learn the difference between a rock and a mineral, how scientists use mineral properties for identification, and the many ways in which minerals are woven into the fabric of our everyday lives.

 (Grades 3-5) Starting with the human skeleton, students will investigate the functions of bones.
 By examining the skeletal structures of other animals, students will observe how these creatures’ bodies have become adapted for jumping, flying, and other lifestyles.

 (Grades 3-5) By comparing and contrasting a variety of predators, students will discover the specialized adaptations that allow them to find and capture their prey.
 They will examine the eyes, ears, teeth, and beaks that enable animals to successfully hunt fish, insects, mice, and clams.

 (Grades K-2) Through close observations of museum specimens and live animals, students will investigate the diverse world of insects, spiders, and their relatives, and discover the special features that allow them to live in varied habitats all over the world.

 (Grades K-2) What are fossils and how do they form?
 What clues can they give us to life in the past?
 Students will become paleontologists as they answer these and other questions about fossils and prehistoric life from three different periods in Earth’s history.